-First of all, it is important to note that event-based scheduling is only applicable for dataflows and recipes which refer to objects from SFDC_Local connection.
-In the case where the dataflow or recipe is using the local connector, there is an option to automatically run the dataflow or recipe as soon as the data sync for the objects that are referred is complete.
+First of all, it is important to note that event-based scheduling is only applicable for dataflows and recipes which refer to objects from SFDC_Local connection or are dependent upon other dataflows and recipes for inputs(edgemarts/datasets).
+In the case where the dataflow or recipe is using the local connector, dataflow or recipe, there is an option to automatically run the dataflow or recipe as soon as the data sync/dataflow/recipe for the objects/datasets that are referred to is complete.

 If the dataflow contains a mix of objects from SFDC_Local as well as other data sources we will not be able to use the event-based scheduling.
 In these scenarios, we will have to set a time-based schedule, which we will cover in more detail in the next section of this blog.